 KALAMAZOO, Mich.—Western Michigan University’s Sindecuse Health Center has become one of the few sites in Kalamazoo County to offer rapid-result antigen testing that detects active COVID-19 cases.
 This latest testing option will help safeguard the University and greater Kalamazoo community, and assist the institution with campus return plans.

 “The biggest advantage to WMU providing the rapid-result antigen test is to assess the local, immediate people around us and to keep everyone safe,” says Jessica Slates, director nursing at Sindecuse.

-University students, faculty, staff, retirees and their dependents, along with Kalamazoo College and Kalamazoo Valley County Community College employees and students, are eligible to use the health center for antigen testing, which quickly detects fragments of proteins found on or within the virus by testing samples collected from nasal cavity swabs and produces same-day results.
+University students, faculty, staff, retirees and their dependents, along with Kalamazoo College and Kalamazoo Valley Community College employees and students, are eligible to use the health center for antigen testing, which quickly detects fragments of proteins found on or within the virus by testing samples collected from nasal cavity swabs and produces same-day results.
 The U.S. Food and Drug Administration approved the test for nationwide use in early May.

 Dr. Gayle Ruggiero, medical director, said the ability to offer rapid-result testing is “a big score because it allows us to be able to quickly determine who is positive and to provide them with the needed information to isolate and decrease the possibility of spread.
 The quick and widespread ability to test has been a key factor that allows areas to open up in a safe way.”

 Sindecuse gained access to testing equipment and supplies needed to provide this service with an appeal to the leadership team at Quidel Corp., a large American manufacturer of diagnostic healthcare products.
 It also earned the required FDA Emergency Use Authorization permission to administer the test.
 The reasons cited for granting special testing status to WMU’s health center include the population it serves, specifically: